cloudfoundry-attic/cf-riak-cs-release/docs/managing_your_cluster.md

 Reducing the number of Riak nodes in the cluster will also cause the data to be redistributed evenly among the remaining nodes.
 If the node count is reduced to 1, the single remaining node will contain all of the data.

 Further details of Riak's replication and configurable properties can be found in [Basho's documentation](http://docs.basho.com/riak/latest/theory/concepts/Replication).

+Note: It is not recommended to set the number of nodes less than the replication factor.
+This may cause multiple copies of the data to be stored on the same node.
+See [Basho's documentation](http://docs.basho.com/riak/2.0.1/dev/advanced/replication-properties/#N-Value-and-Replication) for more details.

 ##Further Notes
 ####Riak vs Riak CS